Spencer Haywood: College career and Olympics

 Haywood was originally planning to go to the University of Tennessee, but with the help of coach Robinson, instead attended Trinidad State Junior College in Trinidad, Colorado.
 During the 1967–68 college season, he averaged 28.2 points and 22.1 rebounds per game, and was the Junior College Player of the Year.

 In 1968, many African-American college players boycotted playing in the Olympics, which gave Haywood the unusual opportunity as a freshman to make the Olympic team.
 Players were not simply selected to the team, but had to participate in seven days of tryout games in Albuquerque, New Mexico, held in "the Pit".
 Prominent college players like Pete Maravich and Calvin Murphy were cut before making the Olympic team, while Haywood, known as "the kid", was the first player chosen by coach Hank Iba.
 Due to his exceptional performance and talent, Haywood made the 1968 U.S. Olympic team at age 19, becoming the youngest American basketball player in Olympic history.

 In the turmoil of the times, he attended a meeting before the Olympics started, that included Dr. Martin Luther King, as well as Tommie Smith, John Carlos, Lee Evans and Dr. Harry Edwards (who spearheaded the boycott effort and urged some African-American athletes to make statements during the games, though this was not expected of 19-year olds Haywood and George Foreman).

 Haywood was the leading scorer on the gold medal-winning team at 16.1 points per game, and he set a Team USA field goal percentage record of .719.
 His record 145 points in the Olympic tournament stood until 2012 (when Kevin Durant scored 155 points; but who also had a three-point shot available unlike the 1968 games).
-When he arrived in Detroit after the Olympics, he was greeted at the airport by 4,000 people, including Governor George Romney.
+When he arrived in Detroit after the Olympics, he was greeted at the airport by 4,000 people, including Michigan Governor George Romney.

 Haywood transferred to the University of Detroit in the fall of that year, and led the NCAA in rebounding with a 22.1 average per game while scoring 32.1 points per game during the 1968–69 season.
 He was named an All-American.
 This is considered the single greatest year of any basketball player for the Titans.
 In 1993, Haywood was inducted into the Detroit Mercy Titans Hall of Fame.
 The school retired his No. 45 in 2015.

 Haywood decided to turn pro after his sophomore year, but National Basketball Association (NBA) rules, which then required a player to wait until four years after his high school class graduated, prohibited him from entering the league.
 The American Basketball Association (ABA) had a similar rule, but league executive Mike Storen came up with the idea for a hardship exemption.
 With his mother raising 10 children while picking cotton at $2 per day in Mississippi, Haywood met the criteria.
 He joined the Denver Rockets after they selected him in the ABA draft.